Olive oil gets a modernist makeover

 But these days, much of that excitement has fizzled out.
 Olive oil is now a fixture in most kitchens.
 And the bottles themselves often look fairly generic, with old-fashioned labels covered in logos and technical details about the oil inside.
 The most common ones in the grocery store, like Bertolli and Pompeian, have labels that look identical to one another.
 And every grocer, from Walmart to Stop&Shop, has its own brand designed to blend into the rest of the products on the shelves.
 Some research suggests that many of these brands sell products that are rancid, adulterated with cheaper oils, or contain impurities.

 Brightland appears like a ray of sunshine compared to traditional olive oil brands.
-The new startup was founded by Aishwarya Iyer, a former banker who partnered with a family-owned California farm that harvests the olives early and mills the oil on-site to create top-grade, highly fragrant extra virgin olive oil at $37 a bottle.
+The new company was founded by Aishwarya Iyer, who has spent her career working at startups.
+She partnered with a family-owned California farm that harvests the olives early and mills the oil on-site to create top-grade, highly fragrant extra virgin olive oil at $37 a bottle.

 “Most of us don’t feel attached to any particular brand of olive oil,” she says.
 “I thought that was so odd because olive oil is such a big part of our lives.
 We use it every day, on so much of what we eat.”

-Note: Update: This story has been updated to provide more clarifying details about the 2010 UC Davis olive oil report cited above.